 Audio description provides access to television for people who are blind and vision impaired.
 Widely available on broadcast TV around the world, Australians are calling for the service to be returned to ABC1 following its 2012 trial.

-Contact us with “subscribe” in the subject line if you would like to be added to our mailing list.
+Contact us with “subscribe” in the subject line if you would like to be added to our mailing list and updated as things progress.

 - Federal budget fails to deliver on audio description, May 2013